 By the end of the 70’s, the development of new products, such as the EMB 312 Tucano and the EMB 120 Brasilia, followed by the AMX program in cooperation with the companies Aeritalia (now Alenia) and Aermacchi, allowed Embraer to reach a new technological and industrial level.

-The entry into service of the new EMBRAER 170/190 family of commercial aviation in 2004, the confirmation of Embraer’s definitive presence in the executive aviation market with the launch of new products, as well as the expansion of its operations into the aviation services market, established solid foundations for the future development of the Company.
+The entry into service of the new EMBRAER 170/190 family of commercial aviation in 2004, the confirmation of Embraer’s definitive presence in the executive aviation market with the launch of new products.
+Embraer is one of Brazil's largest exporters, working through three business units: Commercial Aviation, Executive Aviation, and Defense & Security.

 Business and Corporate Values: